Australian sheepdog credited with saving hundreds of animals from fire

 American firefighters arrive in Australia as wildfire threat growsJan.
 10, 202000:43

-He arrived at the farm where he works about 4:15 AM and found Patsy, who joined him on a four-wheeler, and headed toward a barn where the sheep were gathered.
+He arrived at the farm where he works about 4:15 a.m. local time and found Patsy, who joined him on a four-wheeler, and headed toward where the sheep were gathered.

 "If you haven’t got a good dog, you can’t do so much with the sheep," Hill told NBC News.
 "They’re really difficult to move in any way, shape or form unless you have a good dog."